 Fix Missing Icons in the Windows User Interface

-Let’s first understand how do programs replace the Windows shell icons.
+Let’s first understand how programs replace Windows shell icons.
 For each shell icon that has to be replaced with a custom icon, a registry value has to be created in the following Shell Icons registry branch:

 The string (REG_SZ) value should have the same name as the icon index.
-For example, to change the Recycle Bin icons, the user has to add two REG_SZ values namely
+For example, to change the Recycle Bin icons, the user has to add two REG_SZ values, namely

 32 to override the “empty” and “full” Recycle Bin icons.
 The following image shows some of the icons in the Shell32.dll, with the icon index.
 The index starts from 0 (vertical/downwards), and icons

 How to restore the default icons?

 - Click Start, type Regedit.exe and press Enter

 - Click File, choose Export, and save the key to a .reg file.